Learn what transferable skills are, why they matter, and how they could help you land your next job.

 5. Rank your five skills from most impactful to least impactful.
 The purpose here is not to judge your skills but instead to have a clear sense of what skills have served you well so far.

 Congratulations!
 You now have a list of your most impactful transferable skills.
-As you are applying to jobs, look for opportunities where you can convey your transferable skills either on your resume or during your job interview.
+When you apply for jobs, look for opportunities where you can convey your transferable skills either on your resume or during your job interview.

 Tip: One way to identify valuable transferable skills in your desired area of employment is to read through job postings and identify the skills they highlight.
 Once you have made a list of the desired skills, use the above exercise to identify the ways you have used those skills in your personal and professional life.